I still know it's you! On Challenges in Anonymizing Source Code: Anonymization under Test

 \subsection{Static Attribution Scenario}

 In our first scenario, we consider a \emph{static attribution}, where the adversary is unaware of the employed anonymization techniques and treats the modified code as regular programs.
 For this purpose, we apply the considered techniques for anonymization to the \emph{test set only} and investigate their impact on the accuracy and uncertainty of the attribution methods.
-This setup reflects situations where the attacker overlooks the presence of modified code, for example, when the coding style is imitated, or simply fails to adapt to the anonymization.
+This setup reflects situations where the attacker overlooks the presence of manipulated code, for example, when the coding style is imitated.

-\subsubsection{Attribution performance}
+\subsubsection{Attribution Performance}

-\autoref{fig:acc-original} and \autoref {tab:candidates} show the performance of the attribution methods when the four candidate techniques are employed.
+\autoref{tab:candidates} shows the performance of the attribution methods when the four candidate techniques are employed.
 We observe a huge drop in accuracy compared to the original results in \autoref{tab:default}.
-Obfuscation~I (Tigress) has the largest impact on the attribution and transforms the code, so that the accuracy drops by 65\% and 72\%, respectively.
-The achieved attribution of the 30 developers is no better than guessing.
-By contrast, Obfuscation~II (Stunnix) shows the weakest protection, yet the number of correctly attributed authors is still halved in comparison to \autoref{tab:default}.
-As a result, code obfuscation leads to a notable number of misclassifications in this scenario, reducing the utility of the two attribution methods.
+Obfuscation~I (Tigress) has the largest impact and changes the code so that the accuracy decreases dramatically on both datasets.
+The attained attribution of developers is no better than random guessing.
+In contrast, Obfuscation~II (Stunnix) shows a weaker protection and reduces the accuracy by only a few percentage points on the GH dataset.
+The code normalization and coding style imitation reduce the accuracy on the GCJ dataset.
+For the GH dataset, however, only a minor reduction is observable for the normalization.
+The imitation provides no protection, since it has been tailored towards GCJ-style code \mbox{\citep[see][]{QuiMaiRie19}} and lacks sufficient transformations to effectively manipulate the real-world code from the open-source projects of the GH dataset.

-The code normalization and coding style imitation also reduce the accuracy of the attribution by 48\% to 70\%.
-As expected, the normalization has a lower impact than the imitation, since it does not account for the particular attribution method when unifying the coding style.
-For both techniques, we also see a more pronounced difference between the approaches by \caliskan and \abuhamad While the latter achieves significantly better results on the unmodified dataset, now the method by \caliskan exhibits a higher accuracy.
-The method takes into account syntactic features that are not considered in the other approach.
-Consequently, it attains a broader view on the code and thus is more robust.

-\subsubsection{Anonymization performance}
+\subsubsection{Anonymization Performance}